jeshuaerickson/holidayhack2020/README.md

 **Answer:** 57066318f32f729d

-- Step 1: Set up docker instance with tools needed to solve this objective.
-- Step 2: Read through and understand naughty_nice.py
-- Step 3: Load up blockchain.dat using this file and dump the nonces.
-- Step 4: The nonces come out at 64 bit integers.
-We need to either split these or figure out how to use them as is...with the right tool.
-Currently working with blockchain.py file that I created.
-Also reading more of naughty_nice.py

-So apparently we need to do the following:
-- Get 312 64bit values.
+- Step 1: Get 312 64bit values.
+(See blockchain.py script below.)
-- Split them in half, making sure to line up on Endianness.
+- Step 2: Split them in half, making sure to think about Endianness.
+(See blockchain.py script below.)
-- Feed them into the predictor and then put back together.
+- Step 3: Feed them into the predictor and then put back together, making sure to think about Endianness, whether bits go from big to small or small to big.
+(See blockchain-get-32.sh script below.)

 **blockchain.py**